mello-x/mello-x/README.md

 ## Hi there 🛸

 I’m a Frontend Developer with a passion for creating dynamic and user-friendly web experiences.
-I specialize in PHP, JavaScript, jQuery, and WordPress, and I have extensive experience in building and customizing WordPress themes and plugins.
+I specialize in PHP, JavaScript, jQuery, WordPress, Astro and I have extensive experience in building and customizing WordPress themes and plugins.

 ## Technologies ⚡